oinam/notes/company/tools-services-products.md

 - Finance and Money
   + Capital One Spark for checking account
   + Bonvoy Business Amex Card — You can earn Marriott Bonvoy points for luxury hotels and flights.
 It’s the best credit card points for traveling.
-  + Brex for charge card — you can get incremental $5000 AWS credits, which can be applied on top of the AWS credits from WeWork or Stripe Atlas.
   + [Is it Worth the Cost](https://isitworththecost.com)
 - Blockchain
   + [Ethereum](https://ethereum.org)